Bots and the (work) place

 It’s time to stop thinking that human behavior can be fully understood without understanding the sociality of humankind, the various forms of social interaction and configuration that constitute society.
 It’s time to address what it will mean to work with digital entities that actively participate in getting work done.
 We should take a cue from how we humans understand each other: co-constructing sharable context and sharable content as we go along.

 Finally, as conversational interaction with digital entities moves out of the lab, and out of university research, it is foolish not to take advantage of the rich understanding of human conversational interaction.
-Without it, conversation with digital entities will be far less productive, even wasteful of human productivity
+Without it, conversation with digital entities will be far less productive, even wasteful of human productivity.
+W&P

 Susan U. Stucky